Efficient Architecture Search for Diverse Tasks: Evaluation

 \subsection{Limitations and Future Work}

 There are several open problems which we leave for future work.
 First, it is beneficial to study why certain kernel patterns are chosen, as the selected operations can hint us at the intrinsic properties of the datasets.
+Second, one can improve upon \Algo, e.g., by including non-square convolutions for 2D problems, using a better optimization algorithm, or developing techniques that further reduces the memory usage of performing a forward architecture search pass.
+One could also construct a more comprehensive search space with high-level operators such as self-attention \citep{vaswani2017attention}.

-Second, although this paper focuses on NAS, which is an alternative to fine-tuning pretrained models, the aggregated convolution can be a plug-and-play module for algorithms that search for large-scale models.
-Third, one can improve upon \Algo itself, e.g., by including non-square convolutions for 2D problems or using a better optimization algorithm.
-More ambitiously, one could construct a more comprehensive search space containing high-level operators such as self-attention \cite{vaswani2017attention} or use other backbones such as ConvNeXt \cite{Liu2022ACF}.
-Finally, lowering the barrier for applying ML necessarily comes with the risk of misuse.
-Hence, it is imperative to develop NAS methods with privacy and fairness guarantees, which goes beyond the objective that \Algo currently uses.
+Meanwhile, although this paper focuses on NAS, which is an alternative to fine-tuning pretrained models, the aggregated convolution can be a plug-and-play module for algorithms that search for large-scale models.
+For instance, many Transformer models still depend on convolutions for feature extraction and transformation, and their performance relies on the quality of the embedded features.
+Since \Algo is applicable to any architecture with a convolutional layer, it can be helpful for such models, including Vision Transformer with a convolutional patching layer \citep{dosovitskiy2021an}, Deformable Transformer with a ResNet embedder \citep{Zhu2021DeformableDD}, Swin Transformer with a convolutional decoder \citep{Liu2021SwinTH}, and many others.

+\paragraph{Societal Impact} This paper calls for ML community’s attention to less-studied application domains and moves towards truly democratizing machine learning in real life.
+In terms of broader societal impact, our work can exert a positive influence as it contributes to NAS efficiency and reduces the computational burden on AutoML end-users.
+However, lowering the barrier for applying ML to a wide range of tasks necessarily comes with the risk of misuse.
+Hence, it is imperative to develop NAS methods with privacy, safety, and fairness guarantees.